wtwde/rstcheck/spinnaker_config_guide.rst

  * Ubuntu 16.04 was used heavily for development and is advised for greenfield deployments.
  * Installation of Docker has already been performed.
 It's preferable to install Docker CE.
  * Installation of Kubernetes has already been performed.
- * A PersistentVolume resource be setup in k8s for the PersistentVolumeClaim to use. we supply the `manifest file minio-pv.yml <https://github.com/opnfv/clover/blob/master/clover/spinnaker/install/quick-install-spinnaker.yml>`_ to create the PV, But it is not suitable for use in production.
+ * A PersistentVolume resource need to be setup in k8s for the PersistentVolumeClaim to use. we supply the `manifest file minio-pv.yml <https://github.com/opnfv/clover/blob/master/clover/spinnaker/install/minio-pv.yml>`_ to create the PV, But it is not suitable for use in production.

 Deploy from source